dfrnoch/react-auth-template/README.md

 ## Base template with authentication handling and routing

-This is from our Hackathon project, so I decided to create this template from it.

-**Check it out:**
+This template was made from a 24-hour hackathon event, so make sure to **Check it out:**

 Frontend: https://github.com/ViceVerse-cz/hackathon-frontend